laynor/spectator-emacs/README.md

   `enotify-failure-face`for failures, `enotify-warning-face` for success with pending examples)
 * The Enotify slot id to register for notifications
+* The major mode used for the rspec output buffer

 An example `.spectator-emacs' file: